Australia in data

 1 Cultural

-There are some great cultural data sets in Australia, but I hear about them more because of their fragility and controversy than for their content.
+There are some great cultural data sets in Australia, but I hear about them more for their fragility and controversy than for their content.

 2 Geodata